Adamslab/OpenSlider/Electronics/README.md

+## OpenSlider

-OpenSlider utilizes an Arduino UNO + GRBL1.1 Shield for motion control.
+Arduino UNO + GRBL1.1 Shield for motion control.

 This is the current control board setup used: http://osoyoo.com/2017/04/07/arduino-uno-cnc-shield-v3-0-a4988/

 I purchased mine through Aliexpress, though it is a widely available setup.
 You can find this Uno + CNC shield kit on most online retailers, like Amazon, eBay, etc.